LAAC-LSCP/ChildProject/docs/source/install.rst

 or through apt for Linux users (`apt install git-annex`).
 Most likely, you will lack permissions to do so if you failed to install anaconda.
 In this case, pleaser refer to your system administrator.

+    *``brew install git-annex`` does not work!*

+Please try ``brew install --build-from-source git-annex``.

+If this does not work better for you, make sure that your version of Mac OS is 10.14 or later.
+We are aware of issues with Mac OS 10.13 (High Sierra) and earlier.

+If your issues persistent, please report it to [DataLad](https://github.com/datalad/datalad).